y-lohse/bjj/_drafts/2014-10-25-explorations.md

 Reflecting on this later that night, I realized that in most of my tournament fights, I was in the zone too.
 And most of my losses came from fights were I had lost my focus for a moment, puzzled about a position.
 The fights I won, I can roughly recall the sequences that payed out but no speicfic moments; in the ones I lost, or even those I won but conceided points, there are moments I can recall very well, in which I'm just waiting, before blundering.

 I also think the state I was in yesterday is an even deeper one than those in competiton.
 I'm usually pretty focused against people who smash me, but not *that* much.
 Not enough to escape several close submissions.
 If I can improve this ability I think my game will have another skyrocketing phase.
 Thats especially nice since i haven't plateaued since about 6 month, something I'm very gratefull for.

+# 22/10/2014

+I've done a bit worth than usual these last days, but there are still some takeaways.

+Fred has been teaching two classes and — of course — he included judo in the lesson… and it was a lot of fun!
+I'm now trying to work on my stand up whenever I can and I loose all the time, but we're getting there.
+He explained how you have to weight down on the opponent and when you attack, you release that weight to make him lighter on his feet.
+Then he showed us 3 options:

+1. Step with the front foot in, the other one close behind and sweep any of the legs.
+Push/pull on the same side arm at the same time.
+2. Step outside on the far side and hook the right leg with your own right leg and make the opponent trip over it.
+3. Step back with the right foot, creating a void and sucking the opponent into it.
+The moment he steps in to fill the void, sweep his left foot with your own left foot.

+I infered from some things he said that there are two major “forms”, sweeping and hooking.

+Aside from that, the most noticed improvement from [Copenhagen]() has been my overall defense.
+The rate at which I get submitted has simply dropped in spectacular fashion.
+Whether it's by [turning the wheel]() (applicable e-ve-ry-where), [turtling]() or defending triangles, i'm having success in stormy weather.
+Even valentin or Fred who used to submit me two or three times in a roll don't manage one every roll anymore.

+Something I noticed before leaving is I give up positions to easily.
+When i'm about to get passed, instead of scrambling I often just settle in the next position and try to survive there.
+I still need to address this issue but at least now I can hang out in those bad positions safely enough.

+i didn't manage to get back into the zone like earlier this month, but it still somewhat happens from time to time.
+Needs more work.